-5) If you realized only after praying Musaf, you should not repeat the Amidah of Shacharis placed on the bimah alongside the second.
+5) If you realized only after praying Musaf, you should not repeat the Amidah of Shacharis not be vacant from a mitzvah).
+Hagbah (lifting the Torah) and gelilah (wrapping the Torah) are performed on the first Torah.
+The seventh aliyah is read from the second sefer torah.
+It is the reading for Rosh Chodesh (uv'yom hashabbos.. u'verashei chadsheichem).
+Then the third Torah is placed on the bimah alongside the second.
 Chatzi kaddish is recited, and the second torah is raised and wrapped.

-Maftir is read from the third sefer torah.
+Maftir is read from the third sefertorah.
 It is the offerings of the nassi to the tribe of Gad (ba-yom ha-shishi).
 The third torah is then raised and wrapped.

-The haftorah begins rani ve-simchi and describes the lights of the golden menorah as seen by Zechariah.
+The haftorah begins Rani ve-simchi and describes the lights of the golden menorah as seen by Zechariah.
 Upon its conclusion, the following are added this year: 1) The first and last verses from the haftorah of Shabbos Rosh Chodesh.
-These are: Koyamar Hashem ha-shamayim kisi...
+These are: Koy amar Hashem ha-shamayim kisi...
 Ve-hayah midei chodesh...
-Vayatze'u u-ra'u...
-Ve-hayah midei chodesh...
-2) The first and last verses from the haftorah of machar chodesh are added.
+Va-yatze'u u-ra'u...
+Vehayah midei chodesh....
+2) The first and last verses from the hatorah of machar chodesh are added.
 These are: Va-yomeir lo Yonasan machar chodesh...
 Va-yomeir lo Yonasan le-Dovid leich le-shalom....